-Implementation Steps: Identify opportunities for development of housing in the downtown area.
+Implementation Steps: Identify opportunities for development of housing within the Central Business Districtin the downtown area.

 Implementation Strategy 3.2b: Evaluate the need for developing a Downtown Business District Overlay that supports development of multiple-story buildings (with a maximum of 45 feet) as a permitted use, rather than a conditional use.